push-protocol/push-smart-contracts-genesis/scripts/README.md

 The deploy scripts are used to deploy and automate various smart contracts and their relations.
 In the end, the following scenarios should be acheivable after deploy.

 ## /scripts/Deploy.sh
-This deploys the scripts that is responsible for deploying and verifying the:
+This deploys the scripts responsible for deploying and verifying the:
 - EPNS Token Contract ($PUSH Token)
 - Vesting Contracts
 - LPPool Rewards
 - Staking Rewards

-The scripts uses **./constants.js** to pull various information and configuration.
+The scripts use **./constants.js** to pull various information and configuration.
 The **constants.js** file itself relies on **./config** folder to pull vesting information, number of tokens and other relevant information.

 ## EPNS Token Contract ($PUSH Token)
 #### Description